About Little Lost Travel

 When reality hit, my love of travel stayed, so I came back and wrote about it for About Time Magazine.
 After 2020, I became a published sustainable travel and lifestyle writer, covering eco issues in pebble magazine.

 As a professional travel writer, I have been fortunate to travel all over the world, from Mauritius to Cyprus, but I’m now focusing more on local travel in Scotland.
+I take the train up there multiple times a year, so I’ve always got my ear to the ground on what’s new.

 Where I’ve Been Featured